-When using our Website for informational purposes only, i.e. if you do not register or otherwise transmit information to us, we only collect data that your browser transmits to our server (so-called „Server Log Files“).
-When you access our Website, we collect the following data, which is technically necessary in order to display the Website for you:
+When you use our Website for informational purposes only, i.e., if you do not register or otherwise provide us with any information, we only collect the data that your browser transmits to our server (so-called “server log files”).
+When you visit our Website, we collect the following data, which is technically necessary for us to display the Website for you:

 - Our Website visited

 - Source/reference from which you reached the page